 Once you’ve scheduled them in the calendar, they’ll automatically be posted at the date and time that you set—you don’t have to manually post them yourself.
-The only exception to this is for Instagram Stories and Reels.
+The only exception to this is for Instagram Stories.

 To schedule your first post, first select the social accounts you’d like to schedule to by highlighting the icons in the bar at the top of the interface.

 Next, you can click the + icon on any cell in the calendar to create a new media or text post on that date.
 Alternatively, simply drag and drop an image or video into the cell.

 You can upload media files to use in your calendar from the Media Library, also accessible through the Scheduling tab.